raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 3 tests passing
 ```

-The old `union2` function created uneccesary states, and as a result, the number of states created when we catenate unions grows polynomially.
+The old `union2` function created unnecessary states, and as a result, the number of states created when we catenate unions grows polynomially.
 Our new `union2merged` merges equivalent states, and as a result, the number of states created when we catenate unions grows linearly.

 ---

 ### summarizing catenation (and an improved union)

 In sum, we have created `catenation2`, a function that can catenate *any* two finite-state recognizers, and return a new finite-state recognizer.
-If `ⓐ` is a finite-state recognizer that recognizes sentences in the language `A`, and `ⓑ` is a finite-state recognizer that recognizes sentences in the language `B`, then `catenation2(ⓐ, ⓑ)` is a finite-state recognizer that recognizes sentences in the language `AB`, where a sentance `ab` is in the language `AB`, if and only if `a` is a sentence in the language `A`, and `b` is a sentence in the language `B`.
+If `ⓐ` is a finite-state recognizer that recognizes sentences in the language `A`, and `ⓑ` is a finite-state recognizer that recognizes sentences in the language `B`, then `catenation2(ⓐ, ⓑ)` is a finite-state recognizer that recognizes sentences in the language `AB`, where a sentence `ab` is in the language `AB`, if and only if `a` is a sentence in the language `A`, and `b` is a sentence in the language `B`.

 We also created an optimized `union2merged` that merges equivalent states, preventing the fan-out problem when catenating unions.